zhihanxu3/mphil-dissertation-supplementary-scripts/README.md

 sbatch train_fold_4.sh

 The full model requires all five folds to be complete.
-If any job hits the walltime limit before finishing, resume it with: sbatch resume_fold.sh
+If any job hits the walltime limit before finishing, resume it using `resume_fold.sh`: sbatch resume_fold.sh

 #### Step 5 — Find best configuration
-Once all five folds are complete, submit 'find_best.sh': sbatch find_best.sh
+Once all five folds are complete, submit `find_best.sh`: sbatch find_best.sh

 This evaluates all fold results and identifies the best-performing